SDraw/driver_leap/README.md

 * `trackingLevel`: skeleton tracking style for OpenVR.
 Can be `partial` or `full`. `partial` by default.
 * `handsReset`: marks controllers as out of range if hand for controller isn't detected by Leap Motion. `false` by default.
 * `useVelocity`: enables velocity data from Leap Motion for hands. `false` by default.
+* `rootOffset`: local position offset from HMD view point, values are in meters.
+* `rootAngle`: local rotation offset for axis X, can be used with `rootOffset` to configure tracking for neck mounts, value is in degrees.
+* `handsOffset`: local position offset for controllers from theirs transformation point, X axis will be inverted for right hand, values are in meters.
+* `handsRotationOffset`: local rotation offset for controllers from theirs transformation point, Y and Z axes will be inverted for right hand, values are in degrees.

 ### Gestures
 List of hands gestures that correspond to controller original input: